 Before choosing a secured credit card, ensure that the credit card issuer reports your payment history to the three major credit bureaus.
 In addition, limit the number of credit applications you submit since each new credit inquiry lowers your credit score by about five points.

 5. Keep Your Credit Utilization at 30% or Less

 Another tip for rebuilding your credit is to keep your credit card balances at 30% or less of your available credit limit.
 Getting a credit card or applying for new loans should strictly be for rebuilding credit at this point.
 Don’t use credit cards for making large purchases or for making loans to yourself.

 Being added as an authorized user on someone else’s credit card account can almost instantly boost your credit score.
 If the primary account holder has excellent credit, the authorized user will also show excellent credit on their credit report.

-The credit card shows up on your credit report from the original date family member opened it, not when they added you to the account.
+The credit card shows up on your credit report from the original date a family member opened it, not when they added you to the account.
 So, being added as an authorized user can potentially add years of positive credit history to your credit report.

 Buying a Car After Bankruptcy

 At some point in your post-bankruptcy life, you’ll likely want to buy a car.
 You can certainly do so and even walk into a dealership with some bargaining power.